MaxHalford/eaopt/README.md

 You have to fill in the first 5 fields, the rest are generated when calling the `GA`'s `Initialize()` method.

-- `GenomeFactory` is a method that returns a random genome that you defined in the previous step. gago will use this method to produce an initial population.
+- `NewGenome` is a method that returns a random genome that you defined in the previous step. gago will use this method to produce an initial population.
 Again, gago provides some methods for common random genome generation.
 - `NPops` determines the number of populations that will be used.
 - `PopSize` determines the number of individuals inside each population.
 - `Model` determines how to use the genetic operators you chose in order to produce better solutions, in other words it's a recipe.
 A dedicated section is available in the [model section](#models).